What is HUD Technical Assistance?

 - Responses to basic program, policy and system questions via the Ask A Question (AAQ) virtual help desk

 - In-depth, program assistance and capacity building to improve the design and delivery of programs and services funded by HUD

 This request form for is for in-depth, one-on-one program assistance and capacity building.
-For other technical assistance needs, grantees should visit the program topics page, the resource library, or the AAQ helpdesk.
+For other TA needs, grantees should visit the program topics page, the resource library, or the AAQ helpdesk.